Physiotherapy for Plantar Fasciitis

 Compared to other types of heel pain, such as tendonitis and stress fractures, the symptoms of plantar fasciitis are often more subtle and difficult to identify.
 The first sign that you might have the condition is usually pain in the heel that worsens at the end of the day and after periods of inactivity.
 Heel pain may also be accompanied by a burning sensation, a sharp pain that shoots down the outside of the heel, or a tingling feeling that spreads up the bottom of the foot.
 In more severe cases, you may experience difficulty walking and even limping.
 The most common symptom of plantar fasciitis is pain that occurs while walking.

-Moreover, you may notice that the pain gets worse when you walk on a hard surface like concrete or asphalt.
+Moreover, you may notice that the foot pain gets worse when you walk on a hard surface like concrete or asphalt.
 It may also get worse when you are wearing shoes with high heels.

 The first step in diagnosing plantar fasciitis is to rule out other conditions that can cause similar symptoms.
 Your chiropractor will conduct a physical examination of your foot and ask you questions about your symptoms and past medical history.
 Your chiropractor will look for signs of injury, deformity, inflammation, and infection during the examination.